Scalable Second Order Optimization for Deep Learning: Abstract

 \section{Abstract}

 Optimization in machine learning, both theoretical and applied, is presently dominated by first-order gradient methods such as stochastic gradient descent.
-Second-order optimization methods---that involve second-order derivatives and/or second-order statistics of the data---have become far less prevalent despite strong theoretical properties, due to their prohibitive computation, memory and communication costs.

-In an attempt to bridge this gap between theoretical and practical optimization, we present a proof-of-concept distributed system implementation of a second-order preconditioned method (specifically, a variant of full-matrix Adagrad), that along with a few yet critical algorithmic and numerical improvements, provides significant practical gains in convergence on state-of-the-art deep models and gives rise to actual wall-time improvements in practice compared to conventional first-order methods on state-of-the-art deep models.
-Our novel design effectively utilizes the prevalent heterogeneous hardware architecture for training deep models which consists of a multicore CPU coupled with multiple accelerator units.
+Second-order optimization methods, that involve second derivatives and/or second order statistics of the data, are far less prevalent despite strong theoretical properties, due to their prohibitive computation, memory and communication costs.
+In an attempt to bridge this gap between theoretical and practical optimization, we present a scalable implementation of a second-order preconditioned method (concretely, a variant of full-matrix Adagrad), that along with several critical algorithmic and numerical improvements, provides significant convergence and wall-clock time improvements compared to conventional first-order methods on state-of-the-art deep models.
+Our novel design effectively utilizes the prevalent heterogeneous hardware architecture for training deep models, consisting of a multicore CPU coupled with multiple accelerator units.
 We demonstrate superior performance compared to state-of-the-art on very large learning tasks such as machine translation with Transformers, language modeling with BERT, click-through rate prediction on Criteo, and image classification on ImageNet with ResNet-50.